bkamins/ABCDGraphGenerator.jl/README.md

 The resason for such split of the functionality is that generation of vertex degrees and community sizes is fast, while the generation of the final graph is the most expensive step.

+### Using from R and Python

+The functions provided in the package can be directly called from R and Python.

+Instructions how to seamlessly integrate Julia into R session are given in the [JuliaCall](https://cran.r-project.org/web/packages/JuliaCall/index.html) package documentation.

+An interface to call Julia directly from Python is provided by the [PyJulia](https://github.com/JuliaPy/pyjulia) package.

+### Command Line Interface

-The `utils/` folder contains CLI utilities that are aimed at users that want to the use package without using the Julia language.
+The `utils/` folder contains command line interface utilities that are aimed at users that want to the use package without using the API directly.
 A requirement for these utilities to be run is to have the Julia language in version at least 1.0 installed on a computer.
 It contains the following files:
 * `install.jl`: installs all required packages